 Department of Public Health and Clinical Medicine

-The Department of Public Health and Clinical Medicine was formed in 1999 and consists of the following divisions; Family Medicine, Dermatology and Venereology, Epidemiology and Global Health, Medicine (here cardiology, respiratory medicine and rheumatology are included), Occupational and Environmental Medicine and Nutritional Science.
+The Department of Public Health and Clinical Medicine was formed in 1999 and consists of the following divisions; Family Medicine, Epidemiology and Global Health (here Social Medicine is included), Medicine (here Dermatology and Venereology, Cardiology, Respiratory medicine and Rheumatology are included), Occupational and Environmental Medicine and Nutritional Research.
 The department also includes Umeå International School of Public Health.

 The department is of considerable size and the divisions are scattered at various locations within the University Hospital, and there is no common facility for the entire department.